Tutorial - Getting Started with PCB Design

 Setting Up the Connection Matrix

-When the design is compiled a list of the pins in each net is built internally in Altium Designer's memory.
+When the design is compiled a list of the pins in each net is built in memory.
 The type of each pin is detected (eg: input, output, passive, etc), and then each net is checked to see if there are pin types that should not be connected to each other, for example an output pin connected to another output pin.
 The Connection Matrix tab of the Options for Project dialog is where you configure what pin types are allowed to connect to each other.
 For example, look down the entries on the right side of the matrix diagram and find Output Pin.
 Read across this row of the matrix till you get to the Open Collector Pin column.
 The square where they intersect is orange, indicating that an Output Pin connected to an Open Collector Pin on your schematic will generate an error condition when the project is compiled.

 You can set each error type with a separate error level, eg. from no report, through to a fatal error.
 To make changes to the Connection Matrix: